 333 Rule of Adopting A Dog

-Adopting a dog before the New Year?
+Adopting a dog?
 We want to help!
-Use Coupon Code NEW DOG to receive a 20% discount!
+Use Code NEW RESCUE DOG at Checkout to receive a 20% discount!

 Do you know how the 333 Rule of Adopting a Dog works?
 It can be so helpful for getting off to the best possible start with your newly adopted pup!
 In this blog, we explain all all about the 3-3-3 Rule and we'd love it if you'd share your own experience.
 Perhaps we'll feature you and your dog in a future blog!